A Two-Option Training Program Designed to Address Each Fellow’s Goals

 World College of Refractive Surgery & Visual Sciences

-The curriculum for the RSA Fellowship Network is overseen by the College of Refractive Surgery, which oversees curriculum and accreditation for training in refractive surgery for surgeons and ancillary personnel.
-The College of Refractive Surgeons is independent of the RSA.
+The curriculum for the RSA Fellowship Network is overseen by the World College of Refractive Surgery & Visual Sciences, which oversees curriculum and accreditation for training in refractive surgery for surgeons and ancillary personnel.
+The World College of Refractive Surgery & Visual Sciences is independent of the RSA.

 Please browse this website for details about this innovative and comprehensive program.
 Thank you for your interest!